 Teaching is a multifaceted activity.
-For purposes of promotion and tenure review in The Sanford School, teaching effectiveness is considered to be made up of 3 components:
+For purposes of promotion in The Sanford School, teaching effectiveness is considered to be made up of 3 components:

-- A. classroom teaching and command of subject matter; - B. serving as a mentor in the cases of master's theses, doctoral dissertations, post-doctoral candidates, senior theses, and nonthesis-research with graduate and undergraduate students; - C. developing courses, curricula, and materials related to classroom instruction.
+a. classroom teaching and command of subject matter;

+- b. serving as a mentor in the cases of master's theses, doctoral dissertations, post-doctoral candidates, senior theses, and nonthesis-research with graduate and undergraduate students; - c. developing courses, curricula, and materials related to classroom instruction.